adnantheanalyst/CarseatsDataset_R_Analysis/README.md

 model.sales9 <- update(model.sales8, .~. - ShelveLoc + new.shelveloc2) <br>
 summary(model.sales9) <br>

-Note that the results are coherent with those from model.sales8, with obvious changes in signs and values of the coefficients associated to the dummies in Shelveloc.<br>
+Note that the results were coherent with those from model.sales8, with obvious changes in signs and values of the coefficients associated to the dummies in Shelveloc.<br>